A Pediatric Trial of Genetically Modified Autologous T Cells Directed Against CD19 for Relapsed CD19+ Acute Lymphoblastic Leukemia

 This study is currently open but has limited openings, so very few patients will be enrolled.

-Enrollment began in December, 2012.
-The study will begin with enrolling young adults, aged 18–26, and will open up to younger patients with successive cohorts.
+Enrollment began in December, 2012, and the study is currently enrolling patients 1–26 years old.
 The study may enroll up to 15–26 participants.

 How the Trial Works

 Cellular immunotherapy is intended to reprogram the body’s infection-fighting T cells enabling them to seek out and destroy cancer cells wherever they are hiding in the body.
 The steps in this process are:

 - A blood sample from the patient is drawn at Seattle Children’s Hospital and received into the Therapeutic Cell Production Core (TCPC), where immune cells called T cells are purified, reprogrammed with recombinant DNA and grown to billions of cells under FDA guidelines.

 - The reprogramming instructs the T cells to make an artificial receptor that acts like a Velcro molecule, allowing the T-cells to recognize and attack cancer cells as if they were fighting an infection.
 In addition, the reprogramming instructs the T-cells to express a marker molecule that will allow the research team to track the T cells and, if necessary, this molecule will serve as a means of potentially eliminating the reprogrammed T cells using the monoclonal antibody cetuximab.

 - The reprogrammed cells are reintroduced to the body through an IV infusion – and the hope is for the cells to immediately go to work, hunting down and eliminating the cancer cells.

 You can find more details on this clinical trial on Clinicaltrials.gov.